kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 For example, `[15, 7, 1, 1, '+', '-', '/', 3, '*', 2, 1, 1, '+', '+', '-']` should return `5`, since it is equivalent to ((15 / (7 - (1 + 1))) * 3) - (2 + (1 + 1)) = 5.

 You can assume the given expression is always valid.

+## Daily Coding Problem: Problem #874 [Hard]

+This problem was asked by Amazon.

+Given a string, find the longest palindromic contiguous substring.
+If there are more than one with the maximum length, return any one.

+For example, the longest palindromic substring of "aabcdcb" is "bcdcb".
+The longest palindromic substring of "bananas" is "anana".